thibalbo/datasciencecoursera/README.md

 ## Overview

-In this folder you can find my scripts for the Coursera's Data Science Specialization projects.
+In this folder you will find my scripts for the Coursera's Data Science Specialization projects.

 ## Folders